Juicester/stats-tracker/README.md

 - Fix Column bug
 - Make all images the same size
 - Add Media Queries
-- Add a Link to each game div that takes you to a new page with all the additional information
+- The biggest add on is to add a Link to each game div that takes you to a new page with all the additional information